 At the conceptual level, the paper presents a compositional architecture for HAS optimisation, where each device can be modelled independently in terms of a collection of functions that encapsulate its behaviour.
-These devices are then assembled into a model of a home, from which optimisation problems for the HAS can derive.
+These devices are then assembled into a model of a home, from which the HAS optimisation problems can derive.

-At the algorithmic level, the paper presents a comprehensive study of the value of HAS optimisation in the presence of uncertainty about future prices, occupant behaviour and environmental conditions.
+At the algorithmic level, the paper presents a comprehensive study of the value of HAS optimisation in the presence of uncertainty about future prices, occupant behaviour, and environmental conditions.
 Our formulation uses models representative of physical devices and stochastic models trained on real weather and network demand data.
 These device and stochastic models are used in two online stochastic optimisation algorithms which are compared to simple control systems based on reactive policies.

 The experimental results not only show the value of stochastic information, but also that stochastic optimisation provides solutions that are close to the clairvoyant solutions which have perfect knowledge of the future.
-The online stochastic algorithms using MILP technology are fast and produce significantly better solutions than the reactive controllers.
-Also of interest is the comparison between the two online stochastic algorithms, and an experiment that investigates the optimal rolling horizon duration.
+The online stochastic algorithms using MILP technology are fast and they produce significantly better solutions than the reactive controllers.
+Also of interest is the comparison between the two online stochastic algorithms, and an experiment that shows the distance into the future that needs to be considered when making a decision.

-The rest of the paper presents the deterministic HAS optimisation problem, its stochastic version, the stochastic models and finally the experimental results.
+The rest of the paper presents the deterministic HAS optimisation problem, its stochastic version, the stochastic models, and the experimental results.